John Gaudreau's Wife Announces Pregnancy With Third Baby At Funeral

-Meredith's sister-in-law, Madeline, was pregnant with her first child with Matt Gaudreau.
+Meredith's sister-in-law, Madeline, is pregnant with her first child with Matt Gaudreau.

 John and Matt Gaudreau were struck and killed by a suspected drunk driver while riding their bicycles on Aug.
 29 in New Jersey.